BattletechModders/Abilifier/README.md

 Does not need to be paired with ResolveCost or use the Resolverator module as discussed below.

-### TriggersUniversalCooldown
+### Universal Cooldown Tweaks

-An optional new field in AbilityDefs "TriggersUniversalCooldown" determines whether an ability triggers the vanilla "mini cooldown" when activated.
+An optional new field in AbilityDefs "TriggersUniversalCooldown" determines whether an ability triggers the vanilla "universal cooldown" when activated.
 Vanilla behavior = true, where activating an ability makes all other abilities unavailable for that activation.
-Adding this field and setting it to false in the AbilityDef will prevent that ability from triggering a mini cooldown for all other abilities.
+Adding this field and setting it to false in the AbilityDef will prevent that ability from triggering the universal cooldown for all other abilities.

+Additionally, an optional new field in AbilityDefs "IgnoresUniversalCooldown" determines whether <i>that specific ability</i> is subject to the universal cooldown.
+Adding this field and setting it to true in the AbilityDef will prevent this ability from being subject to the universal cooldown.

 ## New Module - Resolverator!